ITS333y2014/manual/lab02.md

 Complete the provided **Calculator** application project to make it work similar to the calculator application on Nexus 4.
 This calculator app supports only *integer calculator*.

+To do this exercise, we need to fork and clone https://github.com/its333y2014/Lab2Exercise1.git

 Here are the detailed information related to the application and the features that we need to implement:

 1. The main layout composes of two textviews i.e. `tvExpr` and `tvAns`.